Bread & Roses 2025/2

 Amsab-ISG, Ghent, 2004, 92 p., ill, soft cover

-The Syndicat des Employés, Techniciens et Cadres (SETCa) after 125 years of history, which describes the basis for the foundation of the premier syndicate of socialist workers in 1891 in Brussels and the development of a modern syndicalism employed socialist, in passing During the period following the Première Guerre global – depending on the authoritative nature of the employees, it is necessary to ensure social protection.
+The Syndicat des Employés, Techniciens et Cadres (SETCa) after 125 years of history, which describes the basis for the foundation of the premier syndicate of socialist employees in 1891 in Brussels for the development of a syndicalism employed socialist modern, during the first period of the premiere Guerre global – pendant that the authorities are responsible for the employees who are not required to ensure social protection.
 With the croissance and the féminisation of the services sector, the SETCa evolves and an intersectoral syndicate present in the private sectors.
 The first step is to test the basic agreement of the Centrale Générale portant sur le principle d'une centrale secteur et ce, pour 47 commissions paritaires.
 It is very easy to collaborate with other syndicates, so you can follow the FGTB.
 Anyway, the particularities of SETC are the basis of a major female syndicate.

 Pour reconstruction of the evolution of the passion of SETC, the authors are the authors of the archives of the past and recent years, the composition of the faits, the chiffres and the records.
-The packaging companies, the warehouses and the employees who employ the various profiles of the small and large enterprises and institutions, are the basis of the history of the company and their favorability, which is the basis of the place on which it is located échelle social.
+The warehouses, the warehouses and the employees who employ the various profiles of the small and large enterprises and institutions, are the basis of the history of the company and their favorability, which is the basis of the place and the social environment.

 The live of your life is your own.